ISucena/SkillsResume/README.md

 <details><summary>GitHub</summary>
   <h4> Description: </h4>
   I completed the GitHub learning lab courses offered on the GitHub <a href="https://lab.github.com/courses">website.</a>
   The courses helped me develop skills in creating pages such as this using GitHub pages and publishing them to GitHub.
+It also walked you through making changes using branches and pull requests.

 <br>
 <br>